willpanderson/AVRS/Mobile_App_Updated/README.md

 `Unit Tests`
 All components and screens have associated render tests.
-Each component have a corresponding test suit with unit tests.
+Each component has a corresponding test suit with unit tests.

 Example:
 Clicking + adds one to the count shown on screen.